 Set up the gymnast ring straps at shoulder level.
 The lower you set the straps, the more complex the exercise.
 Grip one ring with one hand and keep your chest pointed forward.

-Squeeze your back muscles hard and pause for a second before you start lowering yourself back to the initial position.
+Squeeze your back muscles hard and pause for a second before lowering yourself back to the initial position.
 This exercise is harder to execute than the traditional ring rows with two hands.

 Set the rings at a height just like you would do pull-ups to start this exercise.
 Prepare yourself to lift yourself off the ground, unlike a normal pull-up where you do each repetition steadily and explosively.